gdecil/deMaps/README.md

 1. Coordinate
 	1. insert manually latitude longitude and zoom parameters
 	2. search address: geocoding with http://photon.komoot.de/
+    3. add a draggable marker
+    4. clear: all added markers

 2. Manage
     1. data in mongoDb as administrator